Tobacco use in South Africa: Summary of smoking laws

-South Africa has strong anti-tobacco laws, to protect public health.
+South Africa has strong anti-tobacco laws to protect public health.
 These laws apply countrywide.
 Under the enshrined smoking legislation, the sale of tobacco to minors is not allowed, and the advertising and promotion of tobacco products anywhere is strictly prohibited.
 Cigarette packaging features health warnings to inform consumers of the hazards related to smoking.
-Tobacco products are required to be packaged in plain, uniform packaging, and feature pictorial warnings.
+Tobacco products must be packaged in plain, uniform packaging and include pictorial warnings.

 Furthermore, smoking is prohibited in most indoor places (an exception is made for separated, designated areas that have adequate ventilation); all partially-enclosed public spaces, such as covered walkways, patios, verandas, and parking areas; as well as some outdoor areas, including sports stadiums, playgrounds, zoos, school premises, healthcare facilities, and beaches (within 50 meters of the swimming area).
 Smoking is also banned in all workplaces, on all forms of public transport, and anywhere where there are persons under the age of 18 present (including inside private vehicles, even with ventilation).
 There are strict penalties for both smokers and venue operators who violate the smoking laws, including fines of up to R50,000.

-Additionally, cigarettes can only be sold in dedicated areas within stores, and many stores that do sell them do so behind the checkout counter, or at a separate tobacco counter.
-In keeping with the law, these sale areas do not feature advertising for tobacco-related products.
-Vending machines that sell tobacco products cannot be used to sell other products like snacks or beverages.
+Additionally, cigarettes can only be sold in designated areas within stores, and many stores that sell them do so behind the checkout counter or at a separate tobacco counter.
+In accordance with the law, these sales areas do not display advertising for tobacco-related products.
+Vending machines that sell tobacco products may not be used to dispense other products, such as snacks or beverages.